 Amazon Associate – Registering for an Account

-If you want to sell on Amazon, the very first thing you will need to do is register as an Amazon Associate.
-You can’t sell or get paid by Amazon without being an Amazon Associate.
+If you want to sell on Amazon, the very first thing you will need to do is get an Amazon Seller Account.
+You can’t sell or get paid by Amazon without an Amazon Seller Account.
 The application is easy and only takes minutes to complete.
 Be sure to have a check handy if you want your funds deposited directly into your bank account.
 You set this up in Seller Central.

-When you’re paid by Amazon Payments, there’s no need for you to do anything but ship your item.
+When Amazon Payments pays you, you do not need to do anything but ship your item.
 Generally, Amazon Payments first settles your account 14 days after your first payment transaction completes.
-After the initial 14 day holding period, your account is settled daily.
+After the initial 14-day holding period, your account is settled daily.

 Amazon deposits the buyer’s money into your Amazon account and notifies you via e-mail.
-In addition, Amazon collects the shipping fee from the buyer and this is included in what is deposited to your account less Amazon’s small commission (learn more about getting paid by Amazon).
+In addition, Amazon collects the shipping fee from the buyer, which is included in the deposit, less Amazon’s small commission (learn more about getting paid by Amazon).

 Where To Get Books to Resell

-Everyone wants to know where to get good books to re-sell on Amazon (or eBay).
-And like other booksellers, I won’t give away all of my secrets!
+Everyone wants to know where to get good books to resell on Amazon (or eBay).
+And like other booksellers, I won’t give away all my secrets!
 However, Frank Florence does!
-He created an ebook called, “Creative Sourcing For Booksellers” that gives away his book sourcing secrets.
-If you want to get a head start on the bookselling business, Frank’s book is a must-read.
-Whereas a lot of books out there concentrate on how to set up your bookselling business on Amazon, and just touch upon where to find books, “Creative Sourcing For Booksellers” is your bible to finding books to sell.
-Without inventory, you have no business, right?
+He created an ebook called “Creative Sourcing For Booksellers” that gives away his book sourcing secrets.
+Frank’s book is a must-read if you want to get a head start on the bookselling business.
+Many books out there concentrate on how to set up your bookselling business on Amazon, and just touch upon where to find books.
+“Creative Sourcing For Booksellers” is your bible for finding books to sell.
+Without inventory, you have no business.

-Below is just a short list of the places I visit on a regular basis to find my inventory.
-It’s nothing like what Frank tells you about in his book, however, it’s a start.
-Obviously, you want to get books either at no cost or for very little money.
+Below is just a short list of the places I visit regularly to find my inventory.
+It’s nothing like what Frank tells you about in his book.
+However, it’s a start.
+You want to get books at no cost or for very little money.
 I started by selling the books on my bookshelf.
 Good sources of inexpensive books include:

 - Goodwill